MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     - When a label is created, you must then publish it in the Security & Compliance Center to make it available to applications and services.

-    - When a label is renamed, you must then edit it in the Security & Compliance Center.
+    - When a label is renamed, you must then edit it, which you can do in the Security & Compliance Center or the Azure portal.

 - For each label, the Azure portal displays only the label display name, which you can edit.
 The Security & Compliance Center shows both this display name for a label, and the label name.
 The label name is the initial name that you specified when the label was first created and this property is used by the back-end service for identification purposes.